 I was raised by a mentally ill mother who was very abusive and kept me locked in a closet for much of my early childhood.
 My dad was gone a lot working long hard hours just to eke out a living.
-When he was home he was exhausted and passive and I didn’t feel he was there for me as a protector from my mother.
+When he was home he was exhausted and passive and, although he was a kind person, I didn’t feel he was there for me as a protector from my mother.
 As a result, I grew up with a lot of depression, fear, anxiety, anger, feelings of hopelessness, helplessness, futility, and rejection.
 By the time I was in my twenties, I was still locked in a closet emotionally.

 I tried everything I knew to get out of that closet of pain.
-I drank impressive quantities of alcohol, took dangerous amounts of drugs, went deeply into eastern religions, the occult, and unhealthy relationships.
-But these things gave me nothing more than a temporary relief, after which I was worse off than before.
+I drank alcohol, took dangerous amounts of drugs, went deeply into eastern religions, the occult, and unhealthy relationships.
+But these things gave me nothing more than a temporary relief from the pain, after which I was worse off than before.
 I became more and more depressed, fearful, anxious, and hopeless, until finally I couldn’t stand the pain any longer.
 I wanted to die.
 Actually, I didn’t want to die.
 I just saw no other way out of the pain that was so debilitating I could no longer live with it.
 So I planned to kill myself with sleeping pills, as soon as I could get my hands on enough of them to do the job right.

 When I hesitated, she pushed a little harder.
 “What have you got to lose?” she asked.